 At low elevations the left to right curve is very slight.
-At elevation, like from a commercial airplane at 35,000 to 40,000 feet, it is more pronounced but still slight.
+At elevation, like from a commercial airplane at 35,000 to 40,000 feet, it is more pronounced but still slight and works better with a wide view of the horizon, difficult through an airplane window.
 There are high altitude balloon examples from 120,000 feet that are possible to see but doubts are always cast because of the properties of camera lenses.

 Here is an example of the setup before aligning the horizon between the straight edges.